jidesoft/jide-oss/README.txt

-mvn compile										compile the source code, classes will be in sub directory target/classes mvn clean											clean previous build mvn package										compile the source code and package jars to sub directory target mvn deploy										compile the source code, package jars, and then deploy to Maven
+mvn compile										compile the source code, classes will be in sub directory target/classes mvn clean											clean previous build mvn package										compile the source code and package jars to sub directory target
-                              You should get deploy keys from JIDESOFT if you want to deploy release.

 build by Ant
 ---------------